Last updated on November 23rd, 2022 at 04:06 am

 Don’t forget to ask for gift receipts.

-Take your store ads along.
+Take your store ads along, or know how to quickly find them on your phone.
 If a store is out of an advertised item, another store may match their price, but you will have to show the ad.

 Make sure everyone in your group has their cell phones charged (and maybe even bring along a portable power bank), so you can keep in touch about when and where to meet if you split up.
 Keep your phone in your pocket on vibrate, since you may not hear it ring in the loud environment of the store.